DennisLoska/DennisLoska.github.io/_posts/2019-05-03-aptik-backup.md

 sudo apt-get install aptik aptik-gtk
 ```

-I already used update for the past few months and successfully restored my Ubuntu system from my Laptop on another device, whilst upgrading the distribution and it worked really well.
+I already used Aptik for the past few months and successfully restored my Ubuntu system from my Laptop on another device, whilst upgrading the distribution and it worked really well.
 Now I just run _Aptik_ about once a week.
 Regular backups are important in my opinion.

 ![aptik backup.png]({{site.baseurl}}/images/aptik_backup.png)